AliClark2023/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

+## Complier issue fixed
+Cause: derived powerup class (PowerUpFireBall) header file was included into the base class header causing a compiler loop Time to fix: 9 mins